soler2000/RevCam/PRReadme.txt

 * **Busy camera errors** – re-run `python -m rev_cam.diagnostics` to identify lingering processes.
 Disable the legacy camera interface and reboot if `kworker/R-mmal-vchiq` threads are reported.
-* **`python3-simplejpeg` missing** – re-run step 4.
-If installation fails, verify the
+* **`python3-simplejpeg` missing** – install SimpleJPEG in the virtual
-  APT packages listed in step 1 are installed.
+  environment with `pip install --prefer-binary --extra-index-url https://www.piwheels.org/simple simplejpeg`.
+If `pip` cannot find a wheel, make sure the APT packages listed in step 1 are present so the source build can compile successfully.